brucou/react-state-driven/README.md

 ```

 # Further examples
-All examples can be executed on the model :
+All demo from examples can be found in the [demo repository](https://github.com/brucou/react-app-simple)

+Examples can be booted up as follows :

 ```javascript